ashleychontos/sort-a-survey/README.md

 $ survey setup
 ```

-This last command will set up the proper directories and download a couple example files to get you started via CLI.
+This last command will set up the proper directories and download a couple example files to get you started via command line.
 Below is a link to a different tutorial if jupyter notebook is more your thing.
+To run the software, simply execute:

 ```
 $ survey rank